KnowThePepper

 How Hot is Siling Labuyo?
 Heat Level & Flavor

-The Siling Labuyo delivers 80K–100K Scoville Heat Units, placing it in the Extra-Hot tier (100K–1M SHU).
-That makes it roughly 20x hotter than a jalapeño.
+The Siling Labuyo delivers 80K–100K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
+That makes it roughly 10-40x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: sharp and pungent.

-Siling Labuyo Nutrition Facts & Health Benefits
+Siling Labuyo Nutrition Facts & Serving Context

 Like most hot peppers, Siling Labuyo delivers nutritional value well beyond its size.
 A 100g serving of fresh pods provides roughly 40 calories, significant vitamin C (often exceeding 100% of daily recommended intake), and meaningful amounts of vitamin A from carotenoids that intensify as the pods ripen red.